-Having determined you’re not currently found in the Google My Business directory the page will ask you to confirm you wish to set up a new listing for your business.
+Having determined you’re not currently found in the Google Business Profile directory the page will ask you to confirm you wish to set up a new listing for your business.
 You’ll then have to agree to Google’s terms in order to proceed (if you struggle with insomnia, these terms can be found here).

 4/ Select a primary category for your business